 Unfortunately, I do not offer console modifcations or to use my skills for the fitting of mod kits.

-Repairing televisions including component level repairs of power supplies and other PCBs.
-There are a number of common faults that occur in televisions and screens, many of these are fixable.
-These include power problems, backlights, audio faults, and some screen issues.
+Repairing home entertainment equipment including component level repairs of power supplies and other PCBs.
+There are a number of common faults that occur in screens, tuners, and amplifiers - many of these are fixable.
+These include power problems, audio faults, and some screen issues.
 Smashed screens are generally not economically fixable as it is difficult to source, transport, and fit the panels which are also very expensive - and often not even available.
 If your screen is larger than 42", it will be better to contact a dedicated TV repair service as I do not have workshop space for large items or offer call-outs.

 Some faults include:

 I play several instruments including guitar and bass and also repair electrical and electronic musical items like this, including guitar amps, effects units and vintage pedals.
 This can be anything from straightforward pickup or jack sockets, all the way up to some really quite weird and wonderful vintage instruments.
 I recently repaired several Elka 77 Electronic Accordian tone generators from the '70s, rare instruments from the origins of 'electronica' music!